AineNicD/pands-project/README.md

 [ref](https://towardsdatascience.com/the-iris-dataset-a-little-bit-of-history-and-biology-fb4812f5a7b5)

-Fisher didn’t collect these data himself.
-He explicitly credited the data source to [Dr. Edgar Anderson](http://people.wku.edu/charles.smith/chronob/ANDE1897.html), a botonist, who collected the majority of the data at the Gaspé Peninsula in Canada.
+ [Dr. Edgar Anderson](http://people.wku.edu/charles.smith/chronob/ANDE1897.html), a botonist, collected the majority of the data at the Gaspé Peninsula in Canada.
 ![](gaspe_canada.png)

 "Dr. Anderson was a faculty member at the Washington University in St. Louis.
 In 1929, he accepted a fellowship to work in Britain with a few scientists, including Fisher.
 Through this collaboration opportunity, Fisher obtained Dr. Anderson’s permission to use the data set in his article."[ref](https://towardsdatascience.com/the-iris-dataset-a-little-bit-of-history-and-biology-fb4812f5a7b5)

-The discriminant function performed well in discriminating between these species, The Iris setosa is noticeably different from the other two species and there is some overlap between Iris versicolor and Iris virginica.
+The discriminant function Fisher developed performed well in discriminating between these species, The Iris setosa is noticeably different from the other two species and there is some overlap between Iris versicolor and Iris virginica.
 Dr. Anderson published a manuscript [“The Species Problems in Iris”](https://www.jstor.org/stable/2394164?seq=1) to discuss the discrimination of Iris species.
 In the article, Dr. Anderson noted that there is a noticeable difference in the seed size between these three species in addition to the difference in the sizes of their petals and sepals.